matt-cha/plan-it/README.md

 # Plan It

-A web application for event planners who want to organize events, invite guests, and set tasks within the event.
+A web application for event planners who want to organize and plan events, invite guests, and set tasks within the event.

 ## Why I Built This